-Instead of asking someone for a legal paper that says they are allowed to exist, the Thais have gone for a more profound form of legitimacy: a legitimacy that comes from being visible, being effective, being transparent, being good partners with their local governments in solving very big problems, and generally making themselves an essential and respected deveopment force in their cities.
+Instead of asking someone for a legal paper that says they are allowed to exist, the Thais have gone for a more profound form of legitimacy: a legitimacy that comes from being visible, being effective, being transparent, being good partners, solving big problems the state can't solve, and generally making themselves essential and respected in their cities.
 This strategy has more-less worked, and so far, nobody's been thrown in jail for putting a million poor families around the country into good, permanent, secure housing on land they legally own or lease.